Hisense U7S Pro Review

 • QLED: Wide color gamut coverage

-• Outstanding upscaling: Very good processing of weaker signals
+• Excellent upscaling: Very good processing of lower-quality sources

 • Ideal for a bright living room: High brightness + matte panel

-• Rich format support: Dolby Vision, HDR10+, Dolby Atmos, DTS:X
+• Extensive format support: Dolby Vision, HDR10+, Dolby Atmos, DTS:X

 • Powerful gaming features: 4x HDMI 2.1 (48 Gbps), up to 330 Hz, low input lag, Game Bar